iMears/ps3_controller_hack/README.md

-This repository contains a project for hacking a ps3 controller and using the buttons to control an arduino.
+This repository contains a project for hacking a PS3 controller and using the buttons to control an arduino.

-###PS3 Bluetooth Setup
+###PS3 Controller Setup

 To get the PS3 controller connected via bluetooth follow the instructions [here](http://www.wikihow.com/Connect-PS3-Controller-to-Mac).